 If you would rather take a cab and avoid navigating the tube with all your luggage, you can also easily find on-the-spot taxi cabs outside of the airport that can get you into central London in about a half-hour.
 This is the most expensive option, but it can also be the most comfortable and least stressful way to start your vacation.

-London City Airport is located just a few miles east of the city’s commercial center.
+London City Airport is located just a few miles east of the city’s commercial centre.
 It’s arguably the most convenient airport in town and generally only offers short-haul flights to business people.
-If you are travelling from close by, look into getting tickets into London City Airport for the most convenient travel into and out of the city.
+If you are travelling from close by, look into getting tickets to London City Airport for the most convenient travel into and out of the city.

 The top places to stay are in Central London.
-It’s true that the accommodation here may be more expensive than what you will find in areas outside the city, but the amount of time and money that you save commuting every day will likely be well worth it.
+Indeed, the accommodation here may be more expensive than what you will find in areas outside the city, but the amount of time and money that you save commuting every day will likely be well worth it.

 Central London contains several neighbourhoods.
 When planning your trip, think about who you are travelling with and what you plan to do with your stay to determine the best location.
 Don’t worry too much, though.
 It’s hard to go wrong staying anywhere in London!

 Soho is another excellent neighbourhood for those who enjoy a bit of noisy nightlife.
-It has tons of restaurants, bars, pubs, and all-night coffee shops.
+It has tons of restaurants and all-night coffee shops.
 It’s only about a 20-minute walk away from other London attractions, including London’s infamous West End theatres.

 For historical buffs, Kensington or South Kensington might be calling your name.
 This location is near the Victoria & Albert Museum, Science Center, and Hyde Park.
 It’s peaceful and quiet in the evening, which can be ideal for families and those looking for some rest during their vacation.